finnito/Science/content/11sci/as90930/3-changing-concentration.md

 #### Whakatika

-Because it does not change:
+Changing temperature does not affect the probability of a successful reaction because it does not change:

 - the __activation energy__,
-- the energy of the particles (temperature/speed),
+- the kinetic energy of the particles (temperature/speed),
-- or the likelihood that they collide in the correct orientation
+- or the likelihood that they collide in the correct orientation.

 ---